-Veterans’ Day honors people who served in the US Armed Forces.
+- Veterans’ Day honors people who served in the U.S. Armed Forces.
 It coincides with Armistice Day and Remembrance Day celebrated in other countries.
-All of these mark the anniversary of the end of WWI.
+All mark the anniversary of the end of WWI.

-Independence Day commemorates the adoption of the Declaration of Independence on July 4, 1776 when the United States declared independence from Great Britain.
+- Independence Day commemorates the adoption of the Declaration of Independence on July 4, 1776, when the U.S. declared independence from Great Britain.

-The Statue of Liberty, a gift from France in 1886, is a worldwide symbol of freedom & democracy.
+- The Statue of Liberty, a gift from France in 1886, is a worldwide symbol of freedom and democracy.

-Castle Clinton, the most visited national monument in the United States, sits on the bottom of Manhattan Island and was originally built to protect New York from British invasion during the War of 1812.
+- Castle Clinton, the most visited national monument in the U.S., sits on the bottom of Manhattan Island and was originally built to protect New York from British invasion during the War of 1812.

 Memorials aid our memory and help us preserve what we cherish most as a culture.
-We have many types of memorials throughout history such as stones, prehistoric drawings on cave walls, grave markers, tombs, pyramids, obelisks and statues.
+We have many types of memorials throughout history: stones, prehistoric drawings on cave walls, grave markers, tombs, pyramids, obelisks, statues, etc.